-The tea contains glutamic acids so it will give dashi that great umami taste.
-Because it’s in powder form, it will last a long time.
+The tea contains glutamic acids so it’ll give dashi that great umami flavor!
+Because it’s in powder form (dried kombu), it’ll last a long time.

-Mentsuyu is a Japanese seasoning made from dashi, soy sauce, salt, sugar, and other ingredients.
+Mentsuyu is a Japanese cooking seasoning made from dashi, soy sauce, salt, sugar, and other ingredients.

 You may also see similar products called kombu-dashi or shiro-dashi.
-The kombu-shiro will be the better substitute.
+Kombu-shiro will be the better substitute.

-It isn’t great in that many cases though, because of the color it will give.
+It isn’t great in that many cases though, because of the color it’ll give.

-I’m not a big fan of using meat stocks as substitutes because of the stronger flavor it will give and it will leave you with less flexibility to sculpt the dishes you use it in, but chicken is milder than beef in my opinion so it’s a little higher up on the list.
+I’m not a big fan of using meat stocks as substitutes because of the stronger flavor they’ll give.
+They’ll leave you with less flexibility to sculpt the dishes you use it in, but chicken is milder than beef in my opinion, so it’s a little higher up on the list.

-Beef broth is also a good way to add glutamic acid to your dish, but it has a stronger flavor profile than even chicken stock so I would use this as a last resort.
+Beef broth is also a good way to add glutamic acid to your dish.
+But it has a stronger flavor profile than even chicken stock, so I’d use this as a last resort.

 Kombu is one of the main ingredients in dashi, but if you don’t have any on hand, there are plenty of substitutes you can use.